svenkost/smoker/README.md

-This is my code for my arduino controlled barbeque smoker.
+This is code for my arduino controlled gas barbeque smoker.
+It uses multiple thermometers, a motor to control the gasvalve and a motor to control the smoke valve.
+I use an Arduino Mega2560 to control it all.
+The code is not that generic it works with all configurations.
+It's just for my configuration.
+But feel free to make it more generic.